sun128764/HurricaneHouse/README.md

 - Arduino Code – this folder contain all code for sensor board.
 - GUI – this folder contain all code and file for real time monitor running on Windows.
-- Hurricane House_Data Collect Daemon – this folder is not used for now.
-In future, the data collect daemon will be separated from Windows application to run it on Linux.
-- NUnitTestProject1 – A empty test project.

 ## Sensor board